Vendor Governance and KPIs

 KPI area Examples Why it matters

-Responsiveness Response time, time to restore service Shows how quickly issues are handled
+Responsiveness Response time, time to restore service Indicates how quickly issues are addressed

 Quality Reopen rate, defect recurrence, audit findings Prevents “fast but sloppy” delivery